drdanio/eve-simple-esi/README.md

 ```

 ### manual:
-Just put eve_simple_esi.py to directory with your project
+Just put eve_simple_esi.py in the directory with your project

 ## how to use: